 When in Egypt, the Israelites did this very thing.
 They killed the Lamb at sunset, at the beginning of the 14th, and ate the Lamb with haste before midnight the 14th.
 Here the lamb was killed near the start of the 24-hour period allotted in the Exodus 12:6 passage.

 Passover at the Last Supper

 At the Last Supper, Yahushua and the disciples did likewise.
 They held the Passover meal just after sunset, also at the beginning of the 14th.
-But it was not until late the next day that the True Lamb was killed, about the 9th hour — that is, around 3 hours before sunset, but still on the 14th.
-Here the Lamb was killed near the end of the 24-hour period, but still within the allotted 24-hour period of the 14th day.
+But it was not until late the following afternoon that the True Lamb was killed, about the 9th hour — that is, around 3 hours before sunset, but still on the 14th.
+Here the Lamb was killed near the end of the 24-hour period of the 14th, but still within the allotted 24-hour period of the 14th day.

 Notice the following words of Messiah:

 And he said unto them, With desire I have desired to eat this passover with you before I suffer… (Luke 22:15)